infinity-technical/platform-engineering/README.md

 ### 6 Map the website

-This will enable verification of continued functionality of the site during quality assurance
+A manual examination of the site provides this initial site map will enable verification of continued functionality of the site during quality assurance

-A manual examination of the site provides this intial site map

 | URL | Content |
 | --- | --- |